pd-cbell/Demo-Gen-JS/gen_service/readme.md

 All outputs are saved under `backend/generated_files/<ORG>/`, where `<ORG>` is a sanitized organization name.
 Files are timestamped for easy organization.

 ## Key Features

+### Recent Changes
+- Prompts updated in `utils.py` to enforce `event_action: trigger` and require `repeat_schedule` as an array of `{repeat_count, repeat_offset}` objects for major, partial, and well event generators.
+- Placeholder rendering in `backend/src/services/eventService.js` replaced Lodash templating with regex-based evaluation using `timestamp()` and `faker` helpers, improving stability and eliminating syntax errors on raw JSON fragments.
+- Added alias so `faker.datatype.uuid()` now maps to `faker.string.uuid()`, and cleaned up escaped quotes around `'-cluster'` in `cluster_name` placeholders.
+- Enhanced `computeScheduleSummary` to normalize numeric and array `repeat_schedule` formats.
+- Refactored SSE logic in `backend/src/controllers/eventController.js` to track active send tasks and emit a single `end` event when all tasks complete; headers now always sent at start to prevent MIME errors.

 - **Incident Narrative Generation**
   - Structured JSON narratives for Major, Partial, and Well‑Understood incidents.